Picture Perfect Postcard of Erosion from the North Rim of the Grand Canyon

 Consistent nutrition was lacking for them, so they tended to be shorter, but it’s doubtful that this made them mentally retarded.
 The Native Americans’ fate was dictated by their mode of living, sparse population, and community organization, not any lower levels of intelligence.

 The same can be said of the African Bushmen, or the traders on camel along the Silk Road.
 Their migratory society never reached a critical mass of concentrated, technological sophistication.

 In the Heavenly Skies Above

 The constellation of Orion the Hunter is easily seen in winter in the Northern Hemisphere.
 Orion cannot be seen in the summer because that’s when it’s behind the sun.
 The most distinguishing feature of Orion is Orion’s Belt.
 This is comprised of three stars side by side all in a row (from left to right these stars are named Alnitak, Alnilam, and Mintaka).

 The right shoulder of Orion the Hunter is a star called Bellatrix and the left shoulder is one called Betelgeuse (pronounced like the movie, Beetle Juice).
-Bellatrix’ light left for your eye in 1774 AD, and Betelgeuse’s, in 1588 AD.
-(If this is incorrect, blame Einstein, he proposed fundamental speed of light calculations.)
+Bellatrix’ light left for your eye in 1776 AD, and Betelgeuse’s, in 1590 AD.
+(If any of this is incorrect, blame Einstein, he proposed fundamental speed of light calculations.)